BaumianerNiklas/Waddle-Bot/README.md

 ## Contributing

--   If you for some reason stumbled upon this project and want to contribute once the rewrite started, feel free to open a pull request or an issue!
+-   If you for some reason stumbled upon this project and want to contribute, feel free to open a pull request or an issue!